Braced Bending DVD

 - Nail Bending and Variation of Metals

 This entry was posted on Tuesday, January 24th, 2012 at 1:33 pm and is filed under bending, feats, feats of strength, feats of strength bending, grip strength, hand strength, horseshoe bending, how to bend, old strongman feats of strength, steel bending, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson